kush-shah05/Task-Management-Application/README.md

 # Task Manager Application

 This is a task management application built with React and TailwindCSS.
 It allows users to manage tasks with features such as creating, editing, deleting, and listing tasks.
 Users can sort tasks by title, end date, or status.
 The application supports dark and light themes, and it automatically marks overdue tasks.
+It also includes user roles and permissions.

 ## Features